ElektraInitiative/libelektra/doc/decisions/3_decided/keyname.md

 ## Constraints

-- Because `KeySet` is ordered by name and stores `Key`, the order comparison between the name of two `Key`s must be fast.
+- Because `KeySet` is ordered by name and stores `Key`, the order comparison between the name of two `Key`s must be "fast enough".
+  (see assumption below)
 - We need a single pointer to a single buffer that contains the entire name of a `Key`.
   While there are other options, some of which could even save memory (e.g., split into parts and deduplicate), much of the `KeySet` internals rely on the fact that the name is a single buffer.
   Changing this would require major redesigns.

 ## Assumptions

-- In most cases the escaped name is used for developer convenience and not because of actual requirements.
+- In most cases the escaped name is used for convenience and not because of actual requirements.
-- The most common requirement for using the escaped name is UI: reading names from or displaying them in a user interface (e.g., `kdb` CLI)
+- The most common case for using the escaped name is UI: reading names from or displaying them in a user interface (e.g., `kdb` CLI)
+- In the constraint about order comparisons above, we assume that "fast enough" means "comparable to a single `memcmp`".
+  This is an assumption, because we do not have data showing this is a necessary requirement.
+  It may be possible to find a slower solution that is still "fast enough".

 ## Considered Alternatives